Practice hours are a Quality Assurance & Professional Practice (QAPP) Program measure to ensure recency of practice.

 Documenting and reporting practice hours

-All RAUDs, RHIPs, and RSLPs must report practice hours in the CSHBC Registrant Portal before the December 31 deadline in the third year of a cycle.
+All RAUDs, RHIPs, and RSLPs holding Full registration status must report practice hours in the CSHBC Registrant Portal on or before the December 31, 2024 deadline.